Public interest law: United States

+Public interest law does not describe a body of law or a legal field; the term was adopted to describe whom the public interest lawyers were representing, rather than what matters they would work on.
+Instead of representing powerful economic interests, they chose to be advocates for otherwise underrepresented individuals.
+Consequently, a significant current in public interest lawyering has always emphasized the need to provide legal services to those living in poverty.
+The term has grown, however, to encompass a broader range of activities of lawyers and non-lawyers working toward a multitude of objectives, including civil rights, civil liberties, women's rights, consumer rights, environmental protection, and so on.
+Nevertheless, a common denominator for public interest lawyers in the United States and in a growing number of countries remains the ethic of “fighting for the little guy”—that is, representing the underrepresented and vulnerable segments of society.

 Public interest law is institutionalized in the United States.
 Nongovernmental organizations that work to promote and protect human rights using the U.S. legal system, fight to protect the environment, or advocate on behalf of consumers, call themselves public interest law organizations.
 A large community of lawyers practices public interest law in the form of providing legal aid free of charge to those who cannot afford to pay for it.
 However, the grim reality remains that lawyers are underpaid and grossly overworked, offering perfunctory representation.
 Clinical legal education, which is well established in the United States, provides opportunities for law students to do practical legal work on basic legal matters as well as more complex public interest issues, such as women's rights, anti-discrimination law, constitutional rights, and environmental protection, among others.
 Some law schools have public interest law centers, which advise law students interested in pursuing public interest law careers.
 Pro bono programs at bar associations and law firms provide opportunities for commercial lawyers to donate time to public interest law activities.